zeel2910/position-app/README.md

 1. Obtaining the current position in a single request.
 2. Watch the user position and update when it moves.
 The only difference in the code is to set `watch` to `true` in the `<Geolocation>` component.

-You need to decide which one to use based your use cases, i.e., whether you only need to obtain the position once or track it continuously. **Note that some browsers, such as those Chromium based (e.g., Chrome, Edge, Brave), do not allow repeated Geolocation API requests when the position has not changed.** This means that making multiple such requests at the same location will result in timeouts in these browsers. **Firefox** does not have this limitation.
+You need to decide which one to use based your use cases, i.e., whether you only need to obtain the position once or track it continuously.

+**Note that for the first option, some browsers, such as those Chromium based (e.g., Chrome, Edge, Brave), do not allow repeated Geolocation API requests when the position has not changed.** This means that making multiple such requests at the same location will result in timeouts or extremely long waiting in these browsers. **Firefox** does not have this limitation.

 Nonetheless, if you are making repeated requests instead of using the `watch` option, you are probably doing it wrong!

 ## Prerequisites